sp-knoll-86/KUBootcampRepository/02-lesson-plans/part-time/18-Week/03-Day/03-Day-LessonPlan.md

 ##### Instructor Priorities

+Today we began learning Mongoose which is an ODM for mongodb.
+We began learning the schema used to dictate rules for their mongodb data.
+We worked on custom methods to set and update data on the back end.
+We used mongoose's populate method to create relationships between collections.

 * Students should understand how to write up a `Mongoose` schema to dictate rules for their MongoDB data.
 * Students should know how to create custom methods in `Mongoose` to set and update data purely on the back end.
 * Students should be able to utilize `Mongoose`'s populate method to create relationships between the collections in their database.